baserun-ai/baserun-js/README.md

 });
 ```

-### 4. Check out the logs
+### 4. Check out the traces

-Now head over to [https://www.baserun.ai/monitoring/traces](https://www.baserun.ai/monitoring/traces) and have a look at the logs that were just created.
+Now head over to [https://www.baserun.ai/monitoring/traces](https://www.baserun.ai/monitoring/traces) and have a look at the traces that were just created.

 ## Documentation